-How To Minimize Misunderstandings
+How To Minimize Misunderstanding Communication

-Is there anything more frustrating than someone misinterpreting what you’ve said and taking offense to your comments?
+Misunderstanding Communication: Is there anything more frustrating than someone misinterpreting what you’ve said and taking offense to your comments?

 In this day and age, it’s so easy for this to happen.
-We communicate so much over social media, email, and text message that we have little chance of correcting a situation before it can get blown out of proportion.
+We communicate so much over social media, email, and text messages that we have little chance of correcting a situation before it can get blown out of proportion.

 One minute you might think all is well in the relationship between you and a client and then you hear through the grapevine that your name is being dragged through the mud.